Zeegaths/frontend-functions/README.md

 ## Overview

 This is a mini dapp that interacts with the blockchain.
-It has three functins, a balance, deposit and withdraw.
+It has three functions, a balance, deposit and withdraw.
 All of this functions are updated in realtime.

 ## Get Started